Zilliqa/marketplace-contracts/contracts/README.md

 **Requirements:**

 - The contract must not be paused.
+- The contract must not be in `signed order` mode
 - `_sender` must be listed in `allowlist_address` contract if `allowlist_address` is non-zero address.
 - `dest` must be listed in `allowlist_address` contract if `allowlist_address` is non-zero address.
 - `payment_token_address` must be a valid payment token method.